 - Their usual body color ranges from grey, blue, or brown.
-However, some species also have spots or stripes on the skin, such as killer whale.
+However, some species also have spots or stripes on the skin, such as killer whales.

 3. What Color Are Dolphins

-- Dolphins have commonly grey body color with a whitish belly.
+- Dolphins have commonly grey body colors with a whitish belly.

 - However, their body color ranges from grey-blue to brownish.

-- Some dolphin species also have stripes or spots on their body, such as killer whale and Atlantic spotted dolphin.
+- Some dolphin species also have stripes or spots on their body, such as killer whales and Atlantic spotted dolphins.

 4. What Type Of Animal Is A Dolphin – What Kind Of Animal Is A Dolphin